-Hourly pay: Paid hours for large adjunct and overload classes shall be multiplied by the load factor as calculated above.
+Hourly pay: Paid hours for large part-time and overload classes shall be multiplied by the load factor as calculated above.

-4.10.5 Block Grant Supplements
+4.11.5 Block Grant Supplements

 A block grants shall be provided to the appropriate division for each large class with at least 75 students.
-The value of the block grant shall be \$150 multipled by the load factor.
-Example: A 75-student class would earn $1.5 \times 150 = 1.5 \times 150$
+The value of the block grant shall be \$150 multiplied by the load factor.
+Example: A 75-student class would earn 1.5 x \$150 = \$225.
+Each Division office shall prepare requests for large class block grant supplements by the end of the third week of the semester and submit them to the Instruction Office.
+Revenue to fulfill these grants shall come from existing flexible campus allocations and shall be used for professional development, travel, equipment, supplies, or other needs within the department generating the funds.